drhsqlite/pikchr/doc/place.md

   *  *edgename* **of** *object*
   *  ORDINAL **vertex of** *object*

-EVery object has at least 9 places.
+Every object has at least 9 places.
 Line objects have additional places for each internal vertex.
 Most places are on the boundary of the object, though ".center" or ".c" is in the middle.
 The ".start" and ".end" places might be in the interior of the object